 How do you wire a 3 pin plug?

 A 3-pin plug is designed to safely supply electrical appliances with mains electricity.
 It has three different wires attached to it: the live, neutral, and earth.
 These are all colour-coded for easy identification for 3 prong plug wiring colors .
 You can also identify them by their shape: the three pins are triangular in shape.
 The earth wire is usually larger than the other two.
 Once you’ve located the three wires, you can start wiring.

 To begin, take a flat-headed screwdriver and unscrew the three screws on the back of the plug.
 You’ll need a screwdriver with a flat head to remove the sheath and expose the copper wire inside the plug.
 Make sure to twist the exposed copper portion tightly to keep it in place.
 Then reassemble the plug halves.
 After that, test the connection with a three-prong receptacle.

 Now, you’re ready to attach the wiring to the plug’s pins.
 To do this, remove the two plastic sleeves on the bottom center of the plug.
 Next, use a wire stripper to cut away about 1cm of plastic from each of the three wires.
 You should have exposed copper in each terminal.
-Then, connect the green and yellow wires to the other two pins.
+Then, connect the green and yellow wires to the other ground pins.
 Lastly, insert the plug and close it.